 Internet traffic via smartphones is increasing and clicks on banner ads are rising: after a boom in 2011, the Mobile Advertising made a new leap in 2012 with an increase of 55% and a turnover of 89 ...

-Today do business through social media is a widespread practice, but it must be remembered that for Promoting a product or service in "social" territory requires special shrewdness.
+Today do business through social media is a widespread practice, but it must be remembered that for Promoting a product or service in "social" territory requires some special shrewdness.
 This infographic created by TheSteelMethod.com succinctly outlines some things to do and ...